 New Jersey is considered a “strict” liability” state in dog bite claims.
 That means that, unlike in some other states, you do not need to know that the owner of the dog that bit you had knowledge of the dog’s dangerousness or viciousness (usually from having previously bitten another person) or failed to exercise reasonable care to control the dog and protect others from injury (such as by keeping the dog behind adequate fencing or keeping the dog on a leash or muzzle).
 All that you need to show is that you were bitten by a dog while lawfully in a private or public place and that you have suffered injuries and damages that you can be financially compensated for.

 The great anxiety that people have when they meet with attorneys is the cost associated with quality legal representation.
 That’s understandable.
-But with Camili Law, we’re always trying to get top dollar for your injuries, because we don’t get paid unless you get paid.
+But with Camili & Capo, PA, we’re always trying to get top dollar for your injuries, because we don’t get paid unless you get paid.

 Schedule a Free Consultation